IAliceBobI/sy-tomato-plugin/README.md

   Use `Alt+F1` to select the first block, and use `Alt+F2` at the second block to create two links that jump to each other.

+  `alt+shift+F1` can fix bidirectional links.
+For example, if you cut and paste content and the block ID changes, you can use `alt+shift+F1` to repair it.

   ### Usage 2

   <img src="assets/bilink2.gif" alt="drawing" width="600"/>